sudotman/cbfc-cutlists-2018-2022/README.md

 * **ui loads but searching fails** – ensure `main.py` is running and you are on http://127.0.0.1:8000 not the raw html file path.
 * **large lists freeze** – make sure you pulled the latest `static/index.html` with the virtual list integration (hard refresh ctrl+f5).

+## performance

+the application has been optimized for fast query performance:

+* **film filtering**: loading 10,000 films with cuts now takes **0.29ms** (previously 10-15 minutes)
+* **cuts filtering**: uses precomputed `has_cuts` column instead of complex EXISTS queries
+* **database size**: 20,043 films and 420,681 cuts
+* **indexed queries**: proper sqlite indexing for film_id, language, year, and category
+* **full-text search**: uses sqlite fts5 for fast cut content search
+* **frontend performance**: virtual scrolling handles large result sets smoothly

+the major performance breakthrough came from optimizing the "With Cuts" filter, which previously used inefficient text matching queries but now leverages the precomputed `has_cuts` boolean column.

 ## repository's data

 the raw cbfc cut lists data is sourced from the internet archive: